 Our local nursery and school are on the main road.
 Many of our journeys are unavoidably on busy roads as we are surrounded by them.
 We don’t own a car.
 We walk, scoot and cycle.
 For longer journeys we wait at bus shelters on busy roads to travel on diesel powered buses.
 The evidence suggests that by 8-9 years old, children from the most polluted areas have 5 to 10 per cent less lung capacity, and they may never get that back.

 We tried to find out how bad the air our children breathe really is during the school run, but there is no local hourly monitoring data.
-So, we bought the most mature air monitoring unit on the market (AQMesh) and measured pollution levels in our home and along our road.
+So, we bought the most mature air monitoring unit on the market (AQMesh) and measured pollution levels in our homes and along our roads.
 The results are very clear.
-It’s not living on a busy road that will stunt the development of our children’s lungs, it’s the time they spend outside of our home near congested traffic and idling vehicles.
+It’s not living on a busy road that will stunt the development of our children’s lungs, it’s the time they spend outside of our homes near congested traffic and idling vehicles.

 Understanding this, we quickly made lifestyle changes.
 We spend as little time as possible on busy roads.
 We reduced the number of times we take our children shopping or to activities on Putney and Wandsworth High Streets.
 We’ve changed our route to nursery and use back streets and avoid the heaviest traffic.
 We try to avoid catching the bus during rush hours.
 When we wait for a bus we do not stand at the kerbside bus shelter.
 We always keep our children as far away from the roadside and idling vehicles as possible.